plaidman1701/hangman/README.md

 # hangman

-A little game, using string iterators
+A little game using string iterators